 Steering Committee, 2014-15

-Seth Garfield, Associate Professor and Director of the Institute for Historical Studies, is the author of Indigenous Struggle at the Heart of Brazil: State Policy, Frontier Expansion, and the Xavante Indians, 1937-1988 (Duke University Press, 2001); and In Search of the Amazon: Brazil, the United States, and the Nature of a Region (Duke University Press, 2013).
+Seth Garfield, Professor of History and Director of the Institute for Historical Studies, is the author of Indigenous Struggle at the Heart of Brazil: State Policy, Frontier Expansion, and the Xavante Indians, 1937-1988 (Duke University Press, 2001); and In Search of the Amazon: Brazil, the United States, and the Nature of a Region (Duke University Press, 2013).
 His research interests include the study of race and ethnicity, political ecology, and commodity chains in modern Latin America.
 Professor Garfield's faculty web page.